-Immunization data for Coos County shows that there is an increase in the number of two-year-old children who are fully immunized from 2018 to 2020.
-In fact, there has been a steady and significant incline since 2014 when 49% of two-year-old children were fully vaccinated.
+Immunization data for Coos County shows that there is an increase in the number of two-yearold children who are fully immunized from 2018 to 2020.
+However, in 2021 there was a significant decrease in childhood immunizations.
+Many children turning two in 2021 had their immunization series interrupted or delayed in 2020 and 2021 due to pandemic response.